lqb2/blog/_posts/2024-04-26-how-do-my-degrees-impact-my-blackness.md

 ---
 layout: post
-title: 'how have these degrees made me relate differently to blackness? '
+title: 'how have these degrees made me relate differently to blackness?'
 date: '2024-04-26T16:47:00-04:00'
 tags:
 - blackness